 The proposed solution in that sequel, which has since become a commonly followed approach, involves imbuing the data space with a probability measure and deriving probabilistic estimates for the condition number.
 These estimates, in turn, lead to probabilistic bounds on complexity and accuracy.
-A sequel [6] of our paper proceeds along these lines.
+A companion [7] to this paper proceeds along these lines.